 - Innovative drug access program with hundreds of drugs available free

 - Catastrophic “Advantage” membership tier dovetails well with direct primary care strategy

 - Great track record paying qualified sharing requests

 - Can be used at any provider you choose

 - Preventive Visit after 90 days, shareable up to $1500 yearly

 netWell Healthshare Cons:

-- No HSA-qualifying High Deductible Health Plan available (for an HSA-qualifying plan that uses the cost-saving health sharing approach, consider the MPB Secure plan.)
+- No HSA-qualifying High Deductible Health Plan available (for an HSA-qualifying plan that uses the cost-saving health sharing approach, consider the HSA Secure plan.)

 - Two-year restrictions on sharing of bills arising from treatment of pre-existing conditions.

 - netWell members can utilize their PCP or Specialist visits to maintain any pre-existing condition after the 90 wait period is satisfied.
 There may be a 2-year, 4-year or Lifetime pre-existing limitation for a surgery or hospitalization related to a pre-existing condition (depending on the condition).

 Today, health sharing plans are available for more people than ever before.
 They’re giving Americans the opportunity to ditch their overpriced and over-complicated insurance plans for something better.